Swoyesh/ViewVerdicts/README.md

 # ViewVerdicts
-Online Movies/Series review system.
-Where your opinion matters the most!!
+An online Movies/Series review system, where your opinion matters the most!!